LucaMaccarini/InstaMacBot/README.md

 # InstaMacBot
-a c# bot for istagram
+a c# classes + desktop client bot for istagram
+# description
 this project is composed by 2 parts:
 #### 1) Set of c# classes to split api and bot logic with deskotp implementation
 #### 2) Desktop client